If you have ever holidayed in Austin, Texas, and have tried Franklin's Barbecue, then you know their brisket is the best.

-This Franklin brisket recipe will take you about 10 hours and 30 minutes in total to prepare, and it will make approximately 8 servings, which is perfect for a family get-together or to impress your friends with the best piece of meat they will taste.
+This Franklin brisket recipe will take about 10 hours and 30 minutes to prepare, and it will make approximately eight servings, which is perfect for a family get-together or to impress your friends with the best piece of meat they will taste.

 Here are the ingredients you will need for this recipe: